We have installed the UK’s first wine canning line.

 We have invested over £2million to launch the first operational system in the UK to contract pack wine in cans.

 Our filler has x21 valves and a three head Ferrum Seamer, with filler speed of 17,000 cans per hour.
-We’re initially focusing on 200ml and 250ml slimline can formats and are already geared up for 187ml formats when they are released to market in 2020.
+We can fill 187ml, 200ml and 250ml slimline can formats.
 And, we have capability to fill both still and sparkling wines.

 Like every successful business, we constantly invest in our equipment to guarantee we’re offering the best service possible to our customers and ensure we have the correct technology in place to meet future market demands, working across the various formats our customers’ customers wish to purchase.